 Barriers: Shifting government regulations and privacy concerns may hamper using AI and ML in ordinary office visits.

 The days of endless paperwork and paper insurance claims are starting to recede into the past as hospitals and health providers realize the true cost of human errors and manual data entry.
 Moving to electronic check-ins and automating insurance claims will reduce the mountain of paper-pushing billing departments do.

 Benefits: Reduced labor costs, faster billing and payments, and improved records management are all results of automating paper processes.

 Barriers: The costs of digital transformation, and taking it on without a clear vision or stakeholder/employee buy-in, can hinder this trend.

 7. Wearable Devices and IoMT (Internet of Medical Things)

 While your smartwatch can track your heartbeat, without connecting it to a program your physician can access, your data will remain siloed.
 As technology moves to a digital-first approach, connecting medical devices to each other so that both patient and physician can tap into a broader understanding of a patient’s health condition can give insight not previously available.

 Benefits: Greater data from patients for better diagnoses.

 Barriers: Device integration as disparate systems try to work together and privacy concerns.

 We help entrepreneurs jump on macro trends and ride the wave through a successful product launch.
 Ventive is proud to work with innovators that deliver better patient care, reduce labor costs, improve patient outcomes, and increase profitability.
-Contact us today to build the next life-changing healthcare app.
+Test your idea by generating your free Product Development Plan today, and jumpstart your efforts to build the market's next life-changing healthcare app.